FHA vs USDA Loans

 | Annual Fee | 0.45%-1.05% mortgage insurance | 0.35% guarantee fee |

-This comparison highlights the key differences between USDA and FHA loans.
-The USDA program offers the advantage of zero down payment, but restricts where you can purchase a home.
-The FHA loan is available nationwide but requires a down payment and carries higher ongoing costs.
+This comparison highlights the main difference: USDA offers zero down payment but restricts purchase locations, while FHA is nationwide but requires a down payment and higher ongoing costs.

 Key Differences in Mortgage Insurance Costs